msupply-foundation/conforma-docs/content/docs/TutorialExternal/creatingextuser.md

 ![Login](/docs/about/demo/login.png)

-Setting up an account is slightly different for the demo version of Conforma, which is available here: [https://conforma-demo.msupply.org:50002/login](https://conforma-demo.msupply.org:50002/login)
+Setting up an account is slightly different for the demo version of Conforma, which is available here: [https://demo.conforma.nz/login](https://demo.conforma.nz/login)

 ## Creating an account

 <div class="tip">
-This is for a typical Conforma setup.
-For creating an account in the demo version of Conforma, see the next section.
+This section is for a typical Conforma setup.
+For creating an account in the demo version of Conforma, see the next section, below.
 </div>

 1. From the login page, click the <b>Create new account</b> button.